Adele in Munich: Conception and creation

 Cohesion between several industry companies involved was necessary, firstly with Solotech, to engineer a hanging bracket capable of supporting 250 tons of video panels, lighting units, and rigging.

 Askem led the creation of all video footage displayed on the LED video screen, which was specifically conceived for the Munich residency, and Treatment Studio then handled its production.
 This was the largest screen he had worked with; "It's big so that you feel that sense of intimacy", he commented.
 Askem found it challenging to combine pre-shot segments, the "general imagery", with live footage appearing on the screen's "continuous surface".
 In contrast, both visual renderings are transposed onto several smaller screens in other shows.
 Still, the video screen made "a great canvas to play on", he said.
-Adele advocated for four songs not to be filmed live, an option Askem had not previously prepared for.
+Adele advocated that four songs not be filmed live, an option Askem had not previously considered.
 He devised different scenarios to capture the desired visuals, filming Adele on six distinct days in Los Angeles.
 One specific scenario involved her performing in a studio under numerous rain curtains and on grated floors.
 The visuals for "Love in the Dark", "Send My Love", "Skyfall" and "Water Under the Bridge" included content from these video shoots.
 Treatment Studio provided archival footage from Adele's personal life for the video content, and Noah Campeau oversaw the creative direction.

 Nicolai Sabottka, managing director of FFP Spezialeffekte und Veranstaltungslogistik (lit.
 'Special Effects and Event Logistics'), a special effects company chosen for the pyrotechnics, recognised that their flames within the Adele Arena "would look as piffling as a box of indoor fireworks".
 To match the venue's dimensions, the company created a new flame system producing flames reaching 35 m in height.